- Complement levels in glomerular diseases

 - Parathyroid masses: located in anterior cervical triangle, monitor PTH and serum calcium

-- Estrogen increases thyroid binding globulin.
-As a result, in pregnancy and estrogen therapy, total T4 and T3 will rise while TSH and free T4 will remain normal.
-As free hormone levels do not rise it does not cause hyperthyroidism.
-Androgens, cirrhosis and protein malnutrition decrease thyroid binding globulin (TBG) levels.
-The amount of TBG can be estimated by T3 resin uptake.
-Higher the value of resin uptake lower is the TBG level and vice versa.
+- Estrogen increases thyroid-binding globulin (TBG).
+As a result, in pregnancy and estrogen therapy, total T4 and T3 rise while TSH and free T4 remain normal.
+Because free hormone levels do not rise, this does not cause hyperthyroidism.

-- Thyroid storm: It is a life threatening event seen in patients of hyperthyroidism following non-compliance or discontinuation of antithyroid medications combined with infections, stresses like surgery, acute illness, trauma and pregnancy.
-It presents with hyperthermia, delirium, altered sensorium, seizures, coma, diarrhea, nausea, vomiting, jaundice, tachycardia, CCF and atrial fibrillation.
-Treatment is multi pronged with PTU (preferred) or methimazole, inorganic iodine, cholestyramine, propranolol, intravenous hydrocortisone or dexamethasone, oral prednisone; paracetamol and managing the precipitating illness.
-Plasmapheresis helps in severe cases.
-Diltiazem can be used as a substitute to beta blockers in patients with contraindications to beta blocker therapy like asthma.
+Treatment is multi-pronged and includes PTU (preferred) or methimazole, inorganic iodine, cholestyramine, propranolol, intravenous hydrocortisone or dexamethasone, oral prednisone, paracetamol, and management of the precipitating illness.
+Plasmapheresis may help in severe cases.
+Diltiazem can be used as a substitute for beta blockers in patients with contraindications to beta blocker therapy (such as asthma).

 Roles of drugs used to treat thyroid storm